wrongcoder/janavarro95-Stardew_Valley_Mods/[Storm]BuildEndurance/ReadMe.md

 -v0.0.4 3/19/16 9:45 PM PST

--Fixed the issues where old stamina was not being ste properly causing all sorts of awkward boosts.
+-Fixed the issues where old stamina was not being set properly causing all sorts of awkward boosts.

 -Fixed an issue where stardrop stamina boosts were being ignored.